Peaks2000/Garryscraft/README.md

 - `force_gmod_spawn_to_bridge`: move GMod players to the shared arena on spawn.
 - `hitbox_sync_interval`: how often GMod prop/platform hitboxes are sent to MC.

-## Notes

-This is a first working scaffold, not a production-quality protocol implementation.
-Minecraft clients expect chunks, dimensions, entity metadata, and keepalives to be exactly right across versions.
-The next big milestone is proper entity metadata, and collision-aware movement.